stcmsk/vpn/README.md

 `bash vpn.sh`

 #### Outline (Shadowsocks).
-After script finish you will see key, get it and add this key in Outline manager for PC. \
+After script finish you will see key, get it and add this key in Outline manager. \
 Thats all!
 You can make users, give him keys and use.
 #### WireGuard
 After script finish you need to go on the admin WEB for make user keys. \
 Go to address `http://Youre server IP:51821` \
-Use password what you ser in string `PASSWORD` in script.
+Use password what you set in string `PASSWORD` in script.
 #### Speedtest
 For test youre internet speed i add in script speedtest. \
 Jast enter in command line: `speedtest`